Booritas/opencv/data/readme.txt

-This folder contains various data that is used by cv libraries and/or demo applications.
+This folder contains various data that is used by ncvslideio libraries and/or demo applications.
 ----------------------------------------------------------------------------------------

 haarcascades - the folder contains trained classifiers for detecting objects